-Located close to Elizabeth Street Mall, the former Ship Hotel now trades as a cafe and bar and is popular with the after-work set.
+LOCATED close to Elizabeth Street Mall, the former Ship Hotel, established in 1818, now trades as the Central Hotel, and is popular with the after-work set.

-Originally opened as the ‘New Inn’, the pub was listed in the ‘Hobart Town Gazette’ on October 3 1818, and was one of the first 15 public houses to be licensed in Hobart.
+Originally opened as the ‘New Inn’, the pub was first licensed by Thomas L. Richardson on October 3 1818, and was one of the first 15 public houses to be licensed in Hobart.

 A private residence, known as Verandah House, was first built on the site in about 1817.
-The house was converted to a hotel the following year and a ‘tap’ or bar was opened down a lane at the back, run by a lady named Gipsey Poll.
+The house was converted to a hotel the following year and a ‘tap’ or bar was opened down a lane at the back.

-From about 1820 the hotel become known as The Ship, and coaches ran from the inn to the ‘Star and Garter Hotel’ at New Norfolk, as well as the 14 hour journey to Launceston.
-As early as 1829, the ‘Ship’ was noted for its dinners held by the Agricultural Society and other bodies.
+From at least 1821 the hotel become known as The Ship, and coaches ran from the inn to the ‘Star and Garter Hotel’ at New Norfolk, as well as the 14 hour journey to Launceston.
+As early as 1829, The Ship was noted for its dinners held by the Agricultural Society and other bodies.